Last Updated on 17 February, 2024 by Abrahamtolle

 - The strategy only consists of buying conditions.

-The first reason is very common, and could be said about most popular concepts in trading.
+The first reason is very common and could be said about the most popular concepts in trading.
 Candlesticks, chart patterns, and popular trading strategies; with a few exceptions, none of them work when used in the traditional way.

 Not a Complete System